Collins’ exit prompts GOP scramble, ballot questions

 ALBANY, N.Y.
-(AP) — Republicans may have to nominate Congressman Chris Collins for another political office in order to strip his name from the November ballot after the three-term conservative lawmaker dropped his re-election bid following insider trading charges.
+(AP) — Republicans may have to nominate U.S. Rep. Chris Collins for another political office in order to strip his name from the November ballot after the three-term conservative lawmaker dropped his re-election bid following insider trading charges.

 The odd move may be necessitated by New York state election law, which sharply defines how a candidate’s name can legally be erased from the ballot.
 Death is one.
 Disqualification for not being a U.S. citizen or at least 25 years old is another.
 A third, and the only possibility likely to apply to Collins, would allow him to remove his name if he accepts a nomination for another office, such as county clerk or district attorney.